logo

 FAQs regarding credit card to bank transfers

-1. How can I transfer money from a credit card to my bank account without fees?
+1. How to transfer money from credit card without fees?

-2. Can I use UPI for credit card to bank transfers?
+2. Can I use UPI to transfer money from credit card to bank account?

 Direct UPI transfers from credit cards aren't widely supported yet, but some e-wallets allow you to route transfers through UPI after funding with your credit card.